docpad-archive/documentation/core/events.html.md

 ### `renderCollectionBefore`
 Triggered before a render collection is about to be rendered.
-Added by [Bruno Heridet](https://github.com/Delapouite) with [pull request #608](https://github.com/bevry/docpad/pull/608).
+Added by [Bruno Heridet](https://github.com/Delapouite) with [Pull Request #608](https://github.com/bevry/docpad/pull/608).

 **Options:**
 - `collection` a [query-engine](https://github.com/bevry/query-engine) [collection](https://github.com/bevry/query-engine/wiki/Using) containing the models we are about to render